MoCo-GHE-Admin/github-scripts/README.md

 optional arguments:
-  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --file FILE       File of 'owner/repo' names, 1 per line -i                Give visual output of that progress continues - useful for long runs redirected to a file
+  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --issues          Check the issues to set a date of activity if more recent than code --file FILE       File of 'owner/repo' names, 1 per line -i                Give visual output of that progress continues - useful for long runs redirected to a file
 ```